 The PAIs are identified through our screening of environmental and social impact materiality.
-From an investment product perspective, the management and prioritisation of PAIs related to climate are defined by the given strategy and investment portfolios/activities and commitments.
+From an investment product perspective, the management and prioritisation of PAIs related to climate are defined by the given strategy and investment portfolios/activities a variety of our investment products.